jeffwitz/Libusb-UVC/README.md

 USB bus, port path, and serial number so you can copy the identifiers straight into the other scripts.

+### Stereo capture

+For tightly synchronised dual-camera capture use `examples/uvc_capture_stereo.py`.
+It launches two producer threads pinned to optional CPU cores, aligns their start via a barrier, and pairs frames using both host timestamps and hardware PTS when available.
+Refer to `docs/stereo_sync.md` for a full walkthrough of the queueing, calibration, and tuning strategy plus a sample command that delivered optimal results on dual HDMI grabbers.

 ### Record compressed payloads without re-encoding

 `uvc_capture_video.py` gained `--record FILE` to store the incoming payloads as